 The staff for all ORP offices are working remotely and continue to operate as usual.
 Updates and Resources are available at Pitt Research

-- How do I petition the IRB for an exception to the above policy for my Tier 1 and Tier 2 study?
+- How do I petition the IRB for an exception to the above policy for my Tier 1, 2 or 3 study?

 - Do I need to petition to continue my expanded access protocol?

 - Coordination of COVID-19 Research at Pitt and UPMC?